TopoMojo: Building Virtual Labs

 View: Selecting View expands the gamespace information where a list of all the VMs associated with the gamespace and their state.

-- revert: Reverts to last saved state.
+- Revert ( ): Reverts the VM to its last saved state.

-- delete: Deletes a running VM instance.
+- Delete ( ): Deletes a running VM instance.

-- JSON: Shows detailed information about the gamespace, including: answers to questions, variables associated with the challenge, submitted answers, challenge questions and expected answers, and if the participant answered questions correctly or incorrectly.
+- JSON ( ): Shows detailed information about the gamespace, including: answers to questions, variables associated with the challenge, submitted answers, challenge questions and expected answers, and if the participant answered questions correctly or incorrectly.

-- Dispatcher: Used to issue commands to a VM from TopoMojo provided that the TopoMojo agent program is running on that VM.
+- Dispatcher ( ) : Used to issue commands to a VM from TopoMojo provided that the TopoMojo agent program is running on that VM.
 The VM requires an internet connection which allows the agent program to establish a connection with TopoMojo.

 targetis the hostname of the VM that you want to run the command on.commandis any command you wish to run.
 See TopoMojo's GitHub repository for more information on TopoMojo's agent.